torvalds/linux/Documentation/admin-guide/ras.rst

-On Header Type 00 devices, the primary status is looked at for any parity error regardless of whether parity is enabled on the device or not.
+On Header Type 00 devices, the primary status is looked at for any parity error regardless of whether parity is enabled on the device or yest.
 (The spec indicates parity is generated in some cases).
 On Header Type 01 bridges, the secondary status register is also looked at to see if parity occurred on the bus on the other side of the bridge.